Mycale laevis

 Mycale laevis, the orange icing sponge or orange undercoat sponge, is a species of marine demosponge in the family Mycalidae.
 Mycale is a large genus and this species is placed in the subgenus Mycale making its full name, Mycale (Mycale) laevis.
-This sponge is found in the Caribbean Sea and the Gulf of Mexico and usually grows in association with one of a small number of species of coral.
+This sponge is found in the Caribbean Sea and the Gulf of Mexico and usually grows in association with a small group of coral genera.